 Miller State Park 13 Miller Park Road Peterborough, NH 03458 Phone: 603-924-3672 Activities and Amenities Miller State Park is located on the 2,290-foot summit and flank of Pack Monadnock in Peterborough and is the oldest state park in New Hampshire.
-A winding 1.3-mile paved road leading to the scenic summit is open for visitors to drive in summer and on spring and fall weekends.
+A winding 1.3-mile paved road leading to the scenic summit is open for visitors to drive.
 Three main hiking trails ascend Pack Monadnock to the summit.
 The best known is the Wapack Trail, which is a 21-mile footpath that extends from Mt.
 Watatic in Ashburnham, Massachusetts to North Pack Monadnock in Greenfield.
 It is believed Native Americans named the area's mountains, and that "pack" means little.
-On clear days views reach to Mount Washington, the skyscrapers of Boston, and the Vermont hills.
-Notice: NH State Parks will be utilizing our online day use reservation system at Miller State Park.
-Visitors must make their reservation before arriving at the park as parking is limited.
-Visitors who do not make a reservation will be turned away.
-When planning a visit, reservations must be made prior to the arrival and no later than 9 a.m. the day of your visit.
-Please plan ahead in the event the parking areas reach capacity.
-Reserve a parking spot for Miller State Park: (13 Miller Park Rd, Peterborough, NH) Parks License Plates, Season Passes and Discounts: Visitors with pre-paid or discounted access to a NH State Park are also encouraged to purchase a day use pass or parking pass reservation.
-Pre-paid and discounted access includes: the State Park License Plate, Seasons Passes, New Hampshire Seniors, New Hampshire Seniors, New Hampshire National Guard, New Hampshire Disabled Veterans, and Active Military.
-If you fall under any of these categories, you will be reimbursed when you get to the park and the refund will be applied back to the credit/debit card used to purchase your day use or parking pass. *There is a $1 non-refundalble online transaction fee.
-If the tollbooth is unstaffed during the week: please email email@example.com for your reimbursement.
-In the case that those with pre-paid or discounted access choose not to purchase a day use pass or parking pass reservation, we will be setting aside a limited number of parking spaces for pre-paid and discounted access based upon historical use while we work to update our reservation system to accommodate these visitors.
-Notice: Pets Must Be Leashed Pets must be leashed at all times within the park.
-Leashed pets are permitted on the trails.
-See the NH State Parks Pets Policy for more information.
-Operating Schedule Miller State Park is open part-time date is to be determined. *Operating dates and times are weather dependent and subject to change without notice.
+On clear days views reach to Mount Washington, the skyscrapers of Boston, and the Versmont hills.
+Make a Reservation Book your trip to Miller State Park: Visitors can make a reservation before arriving at the park as parking is limited (especially on nice weekends and holidays).
+Walk-in spaces are available for visitors on a first come/first-serve basis.
+Reservations can be made up to 30 days prior to arrival.
+Hiking Reservations Auto Road Reservations Parks Plate & Season Pass: There are desiganted spaces set aside for plate/pass holders on a first-come/first-serve basis.
+Reservations are still encouraged in the event a park reaches capacity (requiring a $1 transaction fee).
+NH Senior Citizens: To receive a discount at our per person fee locations, enter the number of NH Senior Citizens in the vehicle/occupant information section of the order details page, rather than the number of adults.
+Utility Project NH State Parks and Eversource recently worked together to rebuild the existing electrical infrastructure from Route 101 to the summit of Pack Monadnock.
+See our project page for more information.
+Operating Schedule Operating dates and times are weather dependent and subject to change without notice.
 For up to date hours, please call the park directly.
-Location Fees Part Time Full Time Operating Hours Unstaffed Trails Adults: (12 and older) $4 Children: (6-11) $2 TBD TBD TBD TBD Auto Road Adults: (12 and older) $4 Children: (6-11) $2 TBD TBD TBD TBD This park is always open for recreation unless closed or restricted by posting.
+Fees Days/Hours Adults: (12 and older) $4 Children: (6-11) $2 Open Daily: 9am - 4pm Season Ends: November 14, 2021 This park is always open for recreation unless closed or restricted by posting.
 During off hours and the off-season the park is typically not staffed, comfort stations may not be available and gates may be closed.
 The off-season poses unique risks inherent when participating in outdoor recreational activities.
 Recreationists should possess the necessary knowledge, skill, and equipment to ensure their own safety.
 Users assume all risk while recreating in State Park lands.
+Notice: Drone Use is Restricted Drone use is restricted at all NH State Parks.
+Drone operators are not permitted take off or land NH State Park boundaries.boundaries.
+Notice: Pets Must Be Leashed Pets must be leashed at all times within the park.
+Leashed pets are permitted on the trails.
+See the NH State Parks Pets Policy for more information.
 Fees Admission is $4 for adults; $2 for children ages 6-11; children ages 5 and under and NH residents age 65 and over are admitted free.
 Season passes are available.
 When park is unstaffed during the season, please use Iron Ranger (self-serve paystation).
-Are pets allowed at Miller State Park?
-Pets are permitted in the park.
-See the NH State Parks Pets Policy for more information.
-Discover the Power of Parks Programming Interpretive, nature-based programs will be offered at Miller State Park this fall long as part of the Discover Power of Parks.
-Programs will be presented by our SCA Interpretive Rangers in the park each week.
-Check out the Miller program schedule for more information.
-All programs are free with paid park admission.
-No pre-registration is required.
 Keep Your Parks Clean Through the Carry-In/Carry-Out Program, you can help us keep your parks clean and beautiful by carrying out whatever you carry in.
 Thank you for your cooperation and remember to recycle.
 Access for Persons with Disabilities Please contact the park office directly for information regarding disability access needs.
-The New Hampshire State Park Experience Blog 5/21/13 "Lightweight Hiking and Picnicking at Miller State Park"